usmanrehmani126/Travel-advisor-app-RN/README.md

 > Follow us for more projects like this [Check on our website](https://usmandotdev.netlify.app/)

-Travel Go is an exciting project that combines the power of React Native and Google Places API and Travel Advisor API to create a captivating hybrid mobile app .
+Travel Go is an exciting project that combines the power of React Native and Google Places API and Travel Advisor API to create a captivating hybrid mobile app.
 In this project, you will have the opportunity to learn and explore various technologies, including:

 # React Native